Alvindev03/coffeeData/README.md

 Welcome to my Coffee Quality Analysis project!

 ## Motivation
-This was my first personal project to help teach myself how to analyze data in Python.
-I wanted to practice my data analysis skills and decided to use this particular dataset to understand if coffee reviews from different parts of the world differ.
+This a personal project to help practice my data analysis skills in Python for an interesting dataset.
+While I've drank coffee for many years, I've never really explored where coffee comes from and the resulting differences in taste.
+I figured playing with this dataset will help give me some insight on which types of coffee I could start exploring as I try different coffee.

+## Summary
+Coffee Quality Institute coffee quality data was analyzed to determine the top countries with the most coffee review and country with the highest quality coffee.
+Mexico was found to be the most reviewed country with a total of 236 reviews and Ethiopia was determined to have the highest quality coffee.
+A principal component analysis was also conducted, but data failed to capture enough variance to discern between coffee belonging to different countries.

 ## Data
-The dataset for this project was taken from [jldbc](https://github.com/jldbc/coffee-quality-database), who collected this in 2018 and I focused on these particular measures of quality (features):
+The dataset for this project was taken from Github user: [jldbc](https://github.com/jldbc/coffee-quality-database), who collected this in 2018.
+Each quality rating has a score from 0 to 10 with the maximum total points of 100 and has been rated by trained coffee tasters.

-Note: I am only working with arabica (vs. robusta) since it has a larger dataset to work with.
+For my project, I focused on these particular measures of coffee quality:
 * Aroma
 * Flavor
 * Aftertaste